 Setting up a wildlife camera is quite easy and can be done in a few simple steps.

-Once the configuration is complete, you'll be able to check the feed on your phone to make sure that everything is working correctly.
+3. Check the feed on your phone when the configuration is complete to make sure that everything is working correctly.

 By following these simple steps, you'll be able to set up a wildlife camera in your garden in no time.